Important Coronavirus (COVID-19) travel

 Piracy remains a significant threat in the Gulf of Aden and Indian Ocean.
 See Sea travel

 Some UK networks do not allow roaming in Seychelles.
 You can buy local SIM cards in Victoria.
 You should check with your UK service provider to make sure that you can use a different SIM card in your phone before you travel.

-Terrorist attacks in Seychelles can’t be ruled out.
+Terrorist attacks in Seychelles cannot be ruled out.
 See Terrorism

 If you’re abroad and you need emergency help from the UK government, contact the nearest British embassy, consulate or high commission.